YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This can be normal, but it needs context.
 Transplanted hair shedding and native hair shock loss after a hair transplant are not the same thing.
 The appearance can temporarily feel worse before the new hair begins to grow.

-I do not want a patient to diagnose failure from a difficult month 2 mirror.
+Do not diagnose failure from a difficult month 2 mirror.
 Early recovery can be visually unfair.
 If you want to document the result properly, use consistent photos and a monthly rhythm, not daily panic.
-I explain this approach in my guide on how to track hair transplant growth.
+That is the reason I prefer how to track hair transplant growth with comparable photographs instead of harsh daily mirror checks.

 How should a clinic help me plan the public return?

 Public visibility may sound like an emotional detail, but it affects how the patient experiences recovery.
-If a patient has a public facing job, a social event, a wedding, a travel schedule, or strict workplace rules, I want that discussed before surgery.
+If a patient has a public-facing job, a social event, a wedding, a travel schedule, or strict workplace rules, that should be part of the surgical plan before surgery.

-When I plan a case, I want the patient to know what will be visible, what may be hidden, what should not be hidden too early, and what type of work may need more time.
-I also want him to understand that a natural result later is more important than forcing the scalp to look perfect in the first two weeks.
+When I plan a case, you need to know what will be visible, what may be hidden, what should not be hidden too early, and what type of work may need more time.
+You also need to understand that a natural result later matters more than forcing the scalp to look perfect in the first two weeks.

-If a clinic promises that nobody will notice after a few days, the promise is too simple.
+If a clinic promises that nobody will notice after a few days, the promise is too narrow.
 Some patients do heal quickly, but that kind of answer ignores redness, scabs, shaving, donor visibility, swelling, skin tone, graft count, and the patient’s workplace.
-The patient needs a plan, not a line that only sounds reassuring before booking.
+The patient needs a plan, not a line that only sounds reassuring before committing.

 How do I decide when it is reasonable to be seen?

-I would not plan your public return around the best photo you saw from another patient.
+Do not plan your public return around the most flattering photo you saw from another patient.
 Plan it around your own skin, your own job, your own hair length, and your own tolerance for being noticed.
-That is usually a calmer way to recover.
+That is usually a more realistic way to recover.

 If you can give yourself 10 to 14 days, you will usually make the first visible stage much easier.
-If you can give yourself 3 to 4 weeks before an important public event, even better.
-If the event is very important, plan the surgery months before it, not days before it.
+If you can give yourself 3 to 4 weeks before a public event, even better.
+If the event really matters to you, plan the surgery months before it, not days before it.

-A hair transplant is a long term decision.
+A hair transplant is a long-term decision.
 Looking slightly visible for a short time is often unavoidable.
-What I care about is that the patient does not damage the grafts, does not panic during normal shedding, and does not choose a clinic that treats his public life as an afterthought.
+What I focus on is that the patient does not damage the grafts, does not panic during normal shedding, and does not choose a clinic that treats the public return as an afterthought.